Minimax estimation in linear models with unknown design over finite alphabets: Introduction

-\paragraph{Related work} Identifiability for finite alphabet sources has been considered e.g., in \citep{talwar1996,diamantaras2006}.
-Here, we extend the identifiability result of \citep{behr2017b} to a stable and exact recovery result for an arbitrary mixture dimension $M \in \N$ (see Theorem \ref{theo:er}).
-The univariate case $M=1$ was considered in \citep{behr2018a}, where the temporal structure of a change-point regression setting allows recovery of sources and mixing weights.
-Here, we treat mixtures with arbitrary dimension $M\in \N$ and the validity of our methodology now results from observing $M$ (possibly different) mixtures of the same sources.
-In particular, we cannot rely on any ``temporal'' structure as in the univariate case.
-Mostly related to our work is \citep{pananjady2017}, who also considered model (\ref{eq:Y_lm}), but with $\trF$ being an arbitrary design matrix (without finite alphabet constraint) which is unknown only up to a permutation matrix.
-They derive minimax prediction rates, that is, for estimation of $\trG = \trF \tro$, and show that the LSE for $\trG$ obtains these rates (up to log-factors).
+Related to our work is also \citep{pananjady2017} (see also references therein for some further work in the same direction), who also considered model (\ref{eq:Y_lm}), but with $\trF$ being an arbitrary design matrix (without finite alphabet constraint) which is unknown only up to a permutation matrix.
+They derive minimax prediction rates, that is, for estimation of $\trG = \trF \tro$, and show that the least squares estimator for $\trG$ achieves these rates (up to log-factors).
 They also consider the case where $\trF$ is unknown up to a selection matrix (i.e.\ not every row of the design necessarily appears in the data $Y$ and some rows might be selected several times).
-One can rewrite the MABS model in an analog way, to obtain a model as in (\ref{eq:Y_lm}) where the design matrix equals $\trF = \trP A$, with $\trP$ an unknown selection matrix and $A$ being the matrix where the rows constitute of all different combinations of alphabet values (see equations (\ref{eq:Y_lmPi}) - (\ref{eq:Adesign}) at beginning of Section \ref{sec:modelId} for details). \cite{pananjady2017} consider general $A$ and derive minimax prediction rates of the form
+One can rewrite the MABS model (\ref{eq:Y_lm}) in an analog way, to obtain a model where the design matrix equals $\trF = \trP A$, with $\trP$ an unknown selection matrix and $A$ being the matrix where the rows constitute of all different combinations of alphabet values (see equations (\ref{eq:Y_lmPi}) - (\ref{eq:Adesign}) at beginning of Section \ref{sec:modelId} for details). \cite{pananjady2017} consider general $A$ and derive minimax prediction rates of the form